The Complete Timeline Of Meghan Markle & Kate Middleton's Relationship

 October 12, 2018

 Meghan and Kate appear at Princess Eugenie’s wedding with their husbands.
-Meghan wears a coat, which, in the royal world, is enough to spark pregnancy rumours.
+Meghan wears a coat, which, in the royal world, is enough to spark pregnancy rumors.

 October 15, 2018

-And the rumours turn out to be true!
+And the rumors turn out to be true!
 Meghan and Harry announce their pregnancy, and Will and Kate are “delighted” by the news.

 October 28, 2018